-In episode one of our car maintenance series, car expert Bob Flavin discussed the importance of properly maintaining your car.
+In episode one of our car maintenance tip series, car expert Bob Flavin discussed the importance of properly maintaining your car.
 He shares some benefits of car maintenance which include offering you peace of mind, preventing potential issues as well as improving your vehicle’s resale value.

 In this episode, Bob is back to share advice on the checks in your car that need to be done regularly.